Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations

 \subsection{Rapid growth of maximum vorticity}

 In this subsection, we investigate how the profiles of the solution evolve in time.
 We will use the numerical results computed on the adaptive mesh of resolution $(n_1,n_2) = (1024,1024)$.
-We have computed the numerical solution up to time $\tau=155$ when it is still well resolved.
+We have computed the numerical solution up to time $\tau=155$.

 In Figure \ref{fig:profiles}, we present the solution profiles of $(\widetilde{u}_1$, $\widetilde{\om}_1$, $\widetilde{\Gamma}$, $\widetilde{\psi}_{1,\eta}$) at time $ \tau =155$.
 By this time, the maximum vorticity has increased by a factor of $1.4 \cdot 10^{30}$.
 We observe that the singular support of the profiles travels toward the origin with distance of order $O(10^{-15})$.